Guide to Managing Annual Leave

 Calculating annual leave entitlements to ensure that everyone receives the statutory minimum paid leave can be a headache.
 In this blog we aim to ensure that you are confident that you are managing annual leave in line with legislation.

-Employees and workers working variable hours, such zero-hours workers, are also entitled to 5.6 weeks paid holiday.
-Due to the irregular working patterns each week, you will need to calculate leave entitlement by working out the average days or hours worked each week over a reference period of 52 working weeks prior to the leave date. this means that each time leave is booked, the calculation will need to be re run.
+Irregular or variable hours workers and part year workers who do not work or get paid across 52 weeks of the year, (i.e. those on zero hours, casual and agency worker agreements) are also entitled to receive paid holiday entitlement.
+This can be calculated using an average week based on average hours they have worked in the previous 52 working weeks (excluding non working weeks, going back as far as 104 weeks if necessary to reach 52 weeks worked) to calculate leave entitlement by working out the average days or hours worked each week over a reference period of 52 working weeks prior to the leave date.
+This means that each time leave is booked, the calculation will need to be re run.

 If the contract says something different about the notice a worker or employer should give, the contractual term take precedence and will apply.